 Built as a simple concrete arch, the bridge contained a heavily built main arch, and large reinforced wing walls.

 It also appeared to be in fair to good condition.
 Normally, arches would have significant scour on the base.
 However, this arch did not appear to have any.

 A metal plate signifies the builder of this structure.

 A special thank you to Jensen Lawn Solutions for allowing me to access this bridge is due.
 In addition, the manager at Jensen was very friendly and enjoys the structure.

 Since the 2015 documentation, the bridge has been removed.
 It was removed in 2017, due to insurance reasons.

 The author has ranked this bridge as being locally significant, due to the common design.

 The photo above is an overview.
-The bridge must be accessed with permission.
+The bridge was be accessed with permission.